MachineLearningEnthusiasts/HIV_Detection_Diagnosis_Precautions/README.md

 ## Keypoints/aim of the project

-* To determine the statistics of aids affected people in the world. it contains two groups of people :
+* To determine the statistics of AIDS affected people in the world. it contains two groups of people :
 1.people of age 0 to 18(child)
 2.people of age 18 to 45 (aduts)